GEOS-ESM/GEOSldas/doc/README.MetForcing_and_BCS.md

 ```

 Notes:
-- _DO NOT USE_ unless to replicate previous experiments.
+- _DO NOT USE_ unless replicating previous experiments.
 There is "missing" data in green*.data, nirdf*.dat, and visdf*.dat files.
 - This path remains in place to permit recreating experiments that have used this path.
 - The sub-directory "Icarus-NL_MERRA-2/" contains the "new land" bcs.
 The string "MERRA-2" in this sub-directory name refers to ocean bcs that are not relevant for GEOSldas.